0ut0flin3/Talk2GPT/README.md

 **[JOIN DISCORD](https://discord.gg/mettNtATzW)** **|** **[TWITTER](https://twitter.com/gptalk1)** **|** **[DONATE](https://github.com/0ut0flin3/GPTalk#donate)**

-Interact with GPT-3 using voice as well as text, in any language
+Interact with GPT-3 using voice as well as text, in any language and with extended features